 Ironically, I’d normally listen to white noise while WFH, because I can control the volume!

 That (and a famous virus thing that made us stuck at our homes) prompted me to look for some desk inspiration.
 I had a blast browsing home office setups on Reddit, but...
 I always wanted to learn more about the makers behind them.
 Pictures weren’t enough.

 So we launched Maker Stations in 2021, using an incredibly fast Ghost platform.

 Well, my first computer ever was a Commodore 64.
 A wonderful piece of hardware.

 I was about seven years old when I got my hands (supposedly quite small at the time) on it.

-Games came in cassette tapes and it took on average 15 minutes to load up one game.
+Games came in cassette tapes, and it took 15 minutes on average to load up one game.

 Our design takes its inspiration from early 1990s computer magazines — with their adorable naivety, optimism, warmth, and energy.